-HPV testing — An HPV test can be done along with a Pap test or as a separate test.
+HPV test — A human papillomavirus (HPV) test can be done along with a Pap test or as a separate test.
 Like a Pap test, the HPV test is done during a pelvic exam, using a small brush to collect a sample from the cervix.
-Women who are under age 30 are not usually tested for HPV because many women in this age group have temporary infections, which will go away without treatment.
+HPV tests do not test for all different types of HPV.
+They test for the strains of HPV that are the highest risk for causing cervical cancer.

-Even if you have had a vaccine for human papillomavirus, you will still need cervical cancer screening.
-(See "Patient information: Human papillomavirus (HPV) vaccine (Beyond the Basics)".)
+Even if you have had a vaccine for HPV, you will still need cervical cancer screening.
+(See "Patient education: Human papillomavirus (HPV) vaccine (Beyond the Basics)".)

-Older women — Most experts feel that women who are 65 years or older can stop having cervical cancer screening, though it depends on their risk factors.
+Older women — Most experts feel that many women who are 65 years or older can stop having cervical cancer screening, though it depends on their risk factors.

-●You have had Pap tests on a regular basis in the past
+●You have had screening tests on a regular basis in the past

-- You have had at least three normal Pap tests (or two tests with combination Pap and HPV test) in the past 10 years, with the most recent in the past five years
+●You have had at least three normal Pap tests in a row or two normal combination Pap and HPV tests over the past 10 years, with the most recent within the past five years

 After hysterectomy — Women who have had a total hysterectomy (your uterus and cervix were removed) do not need a Pap test, unless:

-Follow-up testing — If your Pap test is abnormal, or if your Pap test is normal but your HPV test is abnormal (positive), you may need follow-up testing; the best strategy depends on several individual factors.
+Follow-up testing — If your Pap or HPV test is abnormal, you may need follow-up testing; the best strategy depends on several individual factors.

 WHERE TO GET MORE INFORMATION